shubhlodhi/shubhlodhi/README.md

 - 👋 Hi, I’m @shubhlodhi
 - 👀 I’m interested in full stack web developer
-- 🌱 I’m currently learning ...javascript basic
+- 🌱 I’m currently learning DSA and Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...shubh.singh9411@gmail.com